cocos/cocos-docs/en/editor/publish/publish-huawei-ohos.md

     ![preferences](./publish-huawei-ohos/preferences.png)

-    **Directory where the Hongmeng OS node executable file is located** This item is optional.
-Use the Node.js of DevEco Studio when opening the project with HUAWEI DevEco Studio.
+    **Harmony OS NodeJS**, this item is optional that allows using DevEco Studio's Nodejs when opening a project with HUAWEI DevEco Studio.

 2. Open the **Build Release** panel from **Menu Bar -> Project**.
 Select **Hongmeng** in **Release Platform** in the **Build Release** panel, and configure [Build Options](./native-options.md#%E6%9E%84%E5%BB%BA%E9%80%89%E9%A1%B9) as needed.
 Next, click the **Build** button at the bottom right.